acumos/ci-management/README.md

 adding invocation of a "builder" (aka shell script) that obtains Nexus3 docker registry credentials and logs in at the nexus3.acumos.org registry.
 With that prerequisite met, the Maven docker plugin succeeds in pulling and pushing images.
+In addition the custom templates above, we have python-release and python-staging jobs. python-release is triggered by a comment of `release`, builds the app, and pushes it to PyPi.release in Nexus 3 and the public PyPi repo.
+Note that if the same version of the app already exists in the release repos the push will be rejected. python-staging is triggered by a comment of `remerge` and also a gerrit merge event.
+It too builds the app but instead, pushes it PyPi.staging in Nexus3.
+This will overwrite a similiarly versioned app in the staging repo.
+These artifacts in the staging repo should be viewed as "release candidates".
+These are the artifacts you will concentrate your integration/user acceptance testing on.

 ## Testing the templates